 If you are looking for an expensive space the chances to make mistakes minimizes.
 Make sure you are making a comparison of full service, triple net, and gross leases of the properties.

 Try to check out a few spaces and compare the prices.
 Don’t just go with the first space even if it appeals to you.
 Check out various spaces.
 This is assuming you are just leasing space.
-There are other ways to acquire the space as well like partnering with a landlord or buying a building.
+There are other ways to acquire the space as well as partnering with a landlord or buying a building.

 3. Do you have the contractor base you require?